mlcommons/ck/cm/docs/tutorial-ic.md

-That is why we are developing the CM automation called [ic ("intelligent component")](https://github.com/mlcommons/ck/tree/master/cm-devops/automation/ic) to organize and wrap existing ad-hoc scripts and artifacts with a unified CLI and Python API.
+That is why we are developing the CM automation called [ic ("intelligent component")](https://github.com/mlcommons/ck/tree/master/cm-devops/automation/ic) to organize and wrap existing ad-hoc DevOps and MLOps scripts and artifacts with a unified CLI and Python API.

 We are also developing intelligent components as CM artifacts with an extensible JSON/YAML meta description